 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss.

 Forests and terrestrial ecosystems provide vital services for people and the planet, but they are under severe threat.
-A record 12 million hectares of tree cover was lost in the tropics in 2018, the fourth-highest annual loss since record-keeping began in 2001.
+The tropics lost 12 million hectares of forest cover in 2018, including 3.6 million hectares of primary forest, some of the most biodiverse and carbon-rich rainforest in the world.
 Across the world, croplands are expanding, forests and natural grasslands are dwindling, and desertification is increasing.